-The COUNT function in cell B6 above determines that there are three numeric values between cell B1 and B5.
+Placing the COUNT function in cell B6 below determines that there are three numeric values between cell B1 and B5.

 The TRIM function will remove all spaces from text except for the single spaces between words.
 TRIM is often used on text imported from another application that may have irregular spacing.